bronson/teensy-metal/pwm/README.md

 Uses PWM to output "breathing" lights on pins B5 and B6.

-The Teensy++ 2.0 has two pwm modes: fast and phase-correct.
+The Teensy++ 2.0 has two wm modes: fast and phase-correct.
 Fast just uses a sawtooth wave, counting up from 0 to TOP For 8-bit timer, TOP is either FF or OCRA depending on setting of WGM
 > All occurrences of OCRA in the docs are wrong?
 Is that supposed to be OCR0A?